hyperdefined/CobaltTester/web/faq.md

 The frontend is the pretty homescreen you see when you visit a cobalt instance.
 The API is another module that handles any download requests sent by the frontend.
 It does the processing and handling.
 When you enter a URL and download it, the frontend sends a request to the API, and it returns the media back.

 If you're a regular user, you probably want to use the frontend.
+### How did you find these instances?
+I wrote a blog post about it [here](https://hyper.lol/post/4).
+Note, these are all public to the internet, anyone can find them.

+### I want to add/remove my instance!
+If you want to be added/removed, ping @hyperdefined on the [cobalt discord](https://discord.gg/pQPt8HBUPu) or create a pull request [here](https://github.com/hyperdefined/CobaltTester).